majorgabor/majorgabor/README.md

 ### Hi there 👋

 - 😄 I'm fun (trust me, 🤓 I'm an engineer)
-- 💻 I'm not ignoring you, I'm coding C++
+- 💻 I'm coding, therefore I am
-- 🤖 I'm obsessed with robotics
+- 🤖 I'm in love with robotics
 - 🍕 I'm currently learning Italian
 - 💚 Athene (the Finnish one)